Beechingstoke: Parish church

 The earliest known record of the Church of England parish church of Saint Stephen is from 1291.
 Of the mediaeval church building, only the 14th-century chancel arch and surrounding wall survive.
 The nave was rebuilt in 1693 and the chancel in 1791.
 In 1848 the 1791 east window was moved to Wilsford school and a new 15th-century style one made by Wailes was inserted in the chancel in its place.
 The church was largely rebuilt again in 1861 under the direction of the architect S.B.
 Gabriel of Bristol, who altered the east window to a 14th-century style and inserted a new west window.
 The church is Grade II listed, as is the nearby Old Rectory of c.
 1830.

 Rectors include Edward Tufnell (1846 to 1858), who was later the first bishop of Brisbane, Australia.
 The benefice was held in plurality with that of Woodborough with Manningford Bohune from 1951, and in 1961 the benefices were united.
 Wilcot, Huish and Oare were added to the union in 1972 and a team ministry established; today Beechingstoke is part of the Vale of Pewsey group of churches.

 Local government

 Beechingstoke is a civil parish with an elected parish council.
-It is in the area of the Wiltshire Council unitary authority, which is responsible for all significant local government functions, and is represented in the council by Paul Oatway, who succeeded Brigadier Robert Hall in 2013.
+It is in the area of the Wiltshire Council unitary authority, which is responsible for all significant local government functions.